lmeasures/Docker-Workspaces-Boilerplate/README.md

 > Remember to replace `<app-name>` with your new CRA's name

-- Create a new `dockerfile` in the app's directory, using `react-app-a` as a template:
+- Create a new `dockerfile` in the app's directory, using `react-app-a`'s as a template:
 ``` dockerfile
 FROM node:latest